Sources: DC Water, Water Environment Federation, Washington, D.C.

-DC Water and the Water Environment Federation (WEF) named the first group of individuals completing the National Green Infrastructure Certification Program exam.
-The NGICP is designed to verify that the 62 certified individuals have successfully demonstrated competency in the foundational knowledge, concepts, and terminology required to perform tasks related to green infrastructure (GI) construction, inspection and maintenance.
+An inaugural group of 62 individuals has completed the DC Water and Water Environment Federation (WEF) National Green Infrastructure Certification Program (NGICP), designed for candidates demonstrating competency in the foundational knowledge, concepts, and terminology required to perform tasks related to green infrastructure (GI) construction, inspection, and maintenance.

-Offered through the NGICP Partnering Organizations, the exam tests certification candidates’ knowledge of GI fundamentals, construction methods, and maintenance procedures.
-Additional pilot NGICP training sessions are expected in the spring and fall of 2017 with exam dates anticipated in June and November.
-Administrators are using the results of an operational, 141-question pre-test to create a 100-question, standardized exam form used for a national program rollout in 2018.
+Offered through the NGICP Partnering Organizations, the certification exam tests applicants on their knowledge of GI fundamentals, construction methods, and maintenance procedures.
+Additional pilot NGICP training sessions are expected in the spring and fall of 2017 with anticipated June and November exam dates.
+Program administrators are using the results of an operational pre-test, which contains 141 questions, to create a 100-question standardized exam form that will be used for the national rollout in 2018.